kashiro/BuyWaterScript/README.md

 # BuyWaterScript

 ## Description
-buy water on amazon.com by using casperjs
+buy the water on amazon.com by using casperjs

 ## Dependency